 When customer education can facilitate product adoption, this builds loyalty and creates recurring business which increases customer value and customer lifespan.

-Getting started with your customer education program
+Getting started with your customer education strategy

-To get the most out of your customer education program, it is essential to start by defining its goals.
+Determine goals: To get the most out of your customer education program, it is essential to start by defining its goals.
 This will provide you with a comprehensive view and understanding of what you are trying to accomplish, as well as serve as an empirical indication for assessing the success rate of your training program.

-After you have established your objectives, examine any existing training materials that your company is using.
+Assess your current customer education program: After you have established your objectives, examine any existing training materials that your company is using.
 Gain a thorough understanding of what the business does and the resources or materials available and begin devising the elements to build an effective ongoing learning experience for customers.

-A learning journey is a collection of both formal and informal educational activities, interventions, reminders, and follow-ups that deeply engrain customers with new knowledge and behaviors.
+Map out your customer learning journey: A learning journey is a collection of both formal and informal educational activities, interventions, reminders, and follow-ups that deeply engrain customers with new knowledge and behaviors.
 Companies can benefit significantly from learning journeys, as these are constructed with specific business goals and objectives in mind.
 They also help to provide a roadmap of how and where to invest training resources.

 For each step in the learning journey,